artnum/ked/docs/Structure.md

 If creation time is set by kedTimestamp, modification can be tricky.
 With features like "auto-save", one modification can happen through several modification over time.
 Having each "auto-save" iteration as an historic version of the document might not be wanted.
 Thus kedModified is there to offer that kind of support.
 It can also be used to have a control over simultaneous modification of the content.

+# Tags

+Tag is a well known system.
+You tag something and search by tags.
+Here we just add the ability to tag a tag.
+So if you create a tag "Project" which you want to use to tag all document about any projects, but you also want to create a tag for each project with the project name.
+By tagging the tag "project name" with the tag "Project" you achieve this structure.

+## ACL

+ACL are enforced through tag, people have access to item based on their tag.